TomDDG/ZXPicoMD/README.md

 ## Case

-The PCB was originally design to fit in an original Microdrive case as it is based on my Oqtadrive PCB, so the screw holes etc... line up perfectly.
-However, the addition of the buttons and OLED mean, although it will fit, you won't be able to use it with cutting the case.
+The PCB was originally design to fit in a real Microdrive case as it is based on my Oqtadrive PCB.
+As such the screw holes etc... line up perfectly.
+However, the addition of the buttons and OLED mean, although it will fit, you won't be able to use it without cutting the case.
 As such I designed a custom 3D case (https://www.thingiverse.com/thing:5569842).

 ![image](https://github.com/TomDDG/ZXPicoMD/blob/main/Images/IMG_0151.jpg "In Case")